-In order to ensure that the "optimal state sequence" $y^$ obtained in Section V-G is indeed optimal, the following conditions should be satisfied.
-First, when adjoining optimal subsequences (or combining intervals in an optimal subsequence), we have to make sure that: 1) all possible state transitions are considered for every adjoining point; 2) all possible adjoining positions are compared to each other; and 3) the conditions that maximize the probability are chosen.
-Second, the probabilities of the subsequences that are adjoined should be independent of each other.
+In order to ensure that the "optimal state sequence" y^ obtained in Sec.V-G is indeed optimal, the following conditions should be satisfied.
+Firstly, when adjoining optimal subsequences (or combining intervals in an optimal subsequence), we have to make sure that (i) all possible state transitions are considered for every adjoining point, (ii) all possible adjoining positions are compared to each other, and that (iii) the conditions that maximize the probability are chosen.
+Secondly, the probabilities of the subsequences that are adjoined should be independent of each other.
 These two conditions ensure that all possible state sequences have been considered in finding the optimal probability of the new subsequence, and that there is no other partition of the given subsequence that will make the probability higher.
-Hence, the new subsequence that is obtained by optimally adjoining shorter optimal subsequences will be also optimal.
-In fact, for a given profile-csHMM, if we define the adjoining order as in Fig. 10(a) and proceed to find the optimal state sequence as described in Section V-E [and illustrated in Fig. 10(b)], the aforementioned conditions are naturally satisfied.
-Therefore, at the end of the algorithm, it is guaranteed that the resulting state sequence $y^$ will be indeed optimal.
+Hence the new subsequence that is obtained by optimally adjoining shorter optimal subsequences will be also optimal.
+In fact, for a given profile-csHMM, if we define the adjoining order as in Fig.10(a) and proceed to find the optimal state sequence as described in Sec.V-E (and illustrated in Fig.10(b)), the aforementioned conditions are naturally satisfied.
+Therefore, at the end of the algorithm, it is guaranteed that the resulting state sequence y^ will be indeed optimal.